ACF

 • Clear safety warnings, where applicable

-Terms like “hypoallergenic”, “dermatologically tested”, or “organic” may only be used when scientifically supported.
+Terms like “hypoallergenic”, “dermatologically tested”, or “organic” may only be used when supported by scientific evidence.
 Misleading advertising will be subject to sanctions and market withdrawal.

 Pre-Market Notification and Post-Market Vigilance